Written by Katharyn Powers, Michael Baron, Johnny Dawkins, and Tracy Torme

-I found the Ligonian culture to be well-thought out and developed.
+I found the Ligonian culture to be well-thought-out and developed.
 I would’ve liked to have seen more of them in a better episode later on in the series.
-I thought Denise Crosby gave an excellent portrayal of Tasha Yar here; showing us her pride and weaknesses, her toughness and own soft spots.
+I thought Denise Crosby gave an excellent portrayal of Tasha Yar here; showing us her pride and weaknesses, her toughness, and her own soft spots.
 It’s one of the few episodes I actually liked seeing her in and she played the part well, even if the story was completely predictable.

 There were two background stories going on that will come into play later on in the series.
 One involves Wesley Crusher being allowed to sit at Ops on the Bridge.
 In the other, we see the beginnings of the android Data’s quest to be more human – his desire to understand humans’ sense of humor.
 I liked seeing Data’s story as a background story rather than having it thrust to the forefront.